navaneethpp/LiveBackgroundRemover/README.md

 ## Contribution
 If you would like to contribute, feel free to create a pull request or open an issue for bugs or featur suggestions.

+## Disclaimer on Privacy

+This project uses the `rembg` package, which requires an internet connection for background removal.
+Be aware that processing images through external services may involve privacy concerns regarding the data being transmitted.
+I, as the project owner, am not responsible for any privacy issues that arise due to external packages or services.
+If you encounter any privacy-related concerns, please report them, and I will address them accordingly.